Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### Android Target 1.1.7

-* Added the changes to move away from bintray and start using Sonatype to push SDK to Maven Central.
+* Added the changes to move away from bintray and start using Sonatype to push the SDK to Maven Central.

 ## June 10, 2021